robert/robert.github.com/_posts/2014-07-14-voyage-through-productivity.md

 The next year was when I started to get bizzay (in a strictly professional sense).
 I did a Masters in CS, started a company selling sweaters with pictures of fruit on them and continued teaching a few programming classes.
 I would often work evenings and weekends, and if I didn't have any work that needed to be done then I would damn well make some.
 I felt very validated.

 I can’t remember how exactly, but for some reason I started reading <a href="http://www.lifehack.org/" target="_blank">lifehack.org</a> everyday.
 The site was far from famous or revolutionary, but as far as I was concerned it contained almost all of the important knowledge amassed by mankind to date.
-After reading my bajillionth post paraphrasing Getting Things Done by <a href="http://en.wikipedia.org/wiki/Getting_Things_Done" target="_blank">David Allen</a>, I finally forked out seven of my English pounds for my very own copy of the source material.
+After reading my bajillionth post paraphrasing <a href="http://en.wikipedia.org/wiki/Getting_Things_Done" target="_blank">Getting Things Done</a> byDavid Allen, I finally forked out seven of my English pounds for my very own copy of the source material.
 I read it.

 It would be an exaggeration to say my head exploded, but not by much.